DarkAx/ROT13-Python/README.md

 # ROT-Python
-Simple and readable python code that encrypt or decrypt for any ROT cipher (ROT 1 to ROT 25).
+Simple and readable python code that encrypt or decrypt any ROT (ROT 1 to ROT 25) cipher.

 ### ``ROT("text", num)`` where num is 1 - 25